-A large student population and a steady stream of visitors mean that Faro has a vibrant and well-rounded nightlife with a good range of bars and clubs to suit just about every taste.
+A large student population and a steady stream of visitors mean that Faro has a vibrant and well-rounded nightlife, with a good range of bars and clubs to suit just about every taste.

 Many bars and drinking establishments don’t really have an official closing time.

-Popular bars and clubs
+Popular Bars and Clubs

 Some of Faro’s most popular bars and clubs include:

 Bar CheSsenta – sitting on the aforementioned Rua do Prior, this is a petite bar squeezed across two floors.
 Popular with a younger crowd, the venue is themed around Che Guevara with posters and photos of the revolutionary on display.
-There’s a tiny stage for live music performances and the bar also runs regular karaoke nights.
+There is a tiny stage for live music performances and the bar also runs regular karaoke nights.

 Columbus – a wine and cocktail bar with a terrace area, Columbus has a friendly vibe and the service is very good.
 It will suit those looking for a more relaxed night out.

 Upa Upa Bar – another bar that attracts a mixed crowd, here you will find a large patio area where you can sit and drink with the locals.

 Dux – probably the most well-known nightclub in Faro, this is the place for an all-out party atmosphere.
 It is popular with students as well as tourists.